PHart3/2-groups-agda/Two-groups/README.md

 2. Install the stripped, modified HoTT-Agda library under `../HoTT-Agda`.
 3. Type-check the file `Grp-Type-biequiv/Biequiv-main.agda`.

+The type-checking of this file is very intensive.
+We have verfied that the type-checker finishes successfully on the following machine:

+*macOS Monterey 12.6.5, Apple M1 chip, 16 GB of RAM*

+The type-checking takes about 166.67 minutes in total.
+(See [stats.md](../stats.md).)

 ## License

 This work is released under Mozilla Public License 2.0.